cslarsen/csl.name/_drafts/23andme-snp2hla.md

 ---
 layout: post
-title: "Imputing the presence of HLA-B27 using your raw 23andMe data file"
+title: "Imputing the presence of the HLA-B27 antigen using your 23andMe genome"
 date: 2015-11-12 22:18:00 +01:00
 updated: 2016-02-23 22:19:06 +01:00
 categories: DNA